guardian/riff-raff/riff-raff/public/docs/riffraff/hooksAndCD.md

  events.
 You can currently set up a configuration that reacts to a successful build.
 When the matching event occurs, Riff-Raff will start a deploy automatically to the specified environment.

-In either case, the configuration can be set to filter by VCS branch (e.g. only builds of the ~`master`~ `main` branch trigger a new deploy - allowing work on other branches to be safely ignored).
+In either case, the configuration can be set to filter by VCS branch (e.g. only builds of the default branch trigger a new deploy - allowing work on other branches to be safely ignored).

 Deploys triggered by Continuous Deployment will have a deployer name of `Continuous Deployment`, but in any other